rbisdorff/Digraph3/docSphinx/tutorial.rst

    ..$ svn co https://leopold-loewenheim.uni.lu/svn/repos/Digraph3

-3. Or, with a browser access, download and extract the latest distribution tar.gz archive from this `sourceforge page <https://sourceforge.net/projects/digraph3/>`_ .
+3. Or, with a browser access, download and extract the latest distribution zip archive from this `sourceforge page <https://sourceforge.net/projects/digraph3/>`_ .